Exercise Intervention for Young Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It seems the focus is on integrating exercise into your care, so you may not need to stop your medications, but it's best to discuss this with the trial coordinators.

-Is exercise intervention safe for young cancer survivors?
+What prior data suggests that this exercise intervention is safe for young cancer survivors?

 SD